mootools/mootools-core/Docs/Element/Element.md

 Works as [Element:inject](#Element:inject), but in reverse.

-Appends the Element at a particular place relative to the Element's children (specified by the second the parameter).
+Appends the Element at a particular place relative to the Element's children (specified by the where parameter).

 ### Syntax: